Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Trajectory matrix as a predictive model: indirect and direct approaches

+It is clear that \eqref{eqn:qp-pn-main} is a convex relaxation of \eqref{eqn:qp-c-main} since every optimal solution of \eqref{eqn:qp-c-main} is feasible for \eqref{eqn:qp-pn-main} with the same objective value.
 One key fact in this theorem is that we can find a finite penalty parameter such that \eqref{eqn:qp-c-main} and \eqref{eqn:qp-pn-main} are equivalent.
 Theorem \ref{them:x-exact-main} confirms that $\|Dx_2\|_p$ is an exact penalty function for the quadratic problem~\eqref{eqn:qp-c-main}.
-To our knowledge, this result is new and might be of independent interest.
-The key proof idea is to show that the optimal solution of \eqref{eqn:qp-c-main} is also a local minimizer of \eqref{eqn:qp-pn-main}.
-Since \eqref{eqn:qp-pn-main} is a convex problem, any local minimizer is also a global minimizer.
-Consequently, $\lambda_w \|Dx\|_p$ serves as an exact penalty term for some finite weight $\lambda_w > \lambda_w^\star$.
-The proof details are technically involved, and we present the full proof in Appendix \ref{appendix:penalty-proof}.
+Our proof adapts the notion of partial calmness \cite{ye1997exact}.
+Let $f(x) = x^\tr M x$.
+The key idea is to show that any feasible point $(x_1, x_2)$ of the penalized problem around a local region of $(x_1^*, x_2^*)$ can be ``repaired'' to a nearby feasible point $(\tilde{x}_1, \tilde{x}_2)$ satisfying $Dx_2=0$.
+Then, we illustrate the difference between $f(x_1)$ and $f(\tilde{x}_1)$ is controlled proportionally to $\|Dx_2\|_p$.
+Combining it with the fact that $f(\tilde{x}_1) \ge f(x_1^*)$ yields a local lower bound of the form $f(x_1) + \lambda_w \|Dx_2\|_p\ge f(x_1^*)+(\lambda_w-\lambda_w^*)\|Dx_2\|_p$, implying that for any $\lambda_w>\lambda_w^*$ it is never optimal to keep a nonzero constraint violation.
+Finally, the convexity of \eqref{eqn:qp-pn-main} promotes this local argument to a global equivalence.
+We present the full proof in Appendix \ref{appendix:exact-penalty-proof}.

 To illustrate Theorem \ref{them:x-exact-main}, we randomly generate problem instances of \eqref{eqn:qp-c-main} and \eqref{eqn:qp-pn-main}.
 As shown in Figure \ref{fig:pen_p_norm}, all $p$-norms render $\|Dx\|_p$ an exact penalty.
-However, smaller values of $p$ lead to faster convergence of the optimal value of \eqref{eqn:qp-pn-main} toward that of \eqref{eqn:qp-c-main} as $\lambda_w$ increases.
-Since $\|Dx\|_p$ decreases monotonically with $p$, larger $p$ values impose weaker penalties and therefore require larger $\lambda_w$ to guarantee equivalence between the two problems.
+Note that smaller values of $p$ lead to faster convergence of the optimal value of \eqref{eqn:qp-pn-main} toward that of \eqref{eqn:qp-c-main} as $\lambda_w$ increases.
+Since $\|Dx\|_p$ decreases monotonically with $p \in [1, \infty]$, larger $p$ values impose weaker penalties and therefore require larger $\lambda_w$ to guarantee equivalence between the two problems.